robertbrook/the-island/the-island.md

 "Is there a larger town nearby?
 I am lost.
 I need to find ... a way ...
 I was on a boat.
 Is there a harbour?"

 Most of them looked blankly back, still smiling.
 One woman who sat closer to the fire looked up and laughed.
+Beside her sat a man with two bags by his legs, as though he were just about to take them up and leave.

 "Is there not a harbour?
 For the boats?"

+The man by the fire turned to face me.
 This seemed to mean nothing to them.
-Surely the island couldn't stand on it's own, without some regular traffic.
+Surely the island couldn't stand on it's own, without some regular traffic?
 What about fishing?
 But, then I remembered - I had seem no other boats since I last saw mine.
 I had seen no-one fishing, neither had I seen any being eaten.
 Here, only a day's walk from the sea, they ate mushrooms - and some other stuff, which although I didn't know I was sure could not be fish.
 A town, then?
 There must be a bigger place on the island, where more people lived?

 "Do you want to go to the market?
 We will take you in the morning."